abundanthomesma/abundanthousingma.org/index.md

 We will:

-* Convene pro-housing groups around the state shape their messages and become more effective
+* Convene pro-housing groups around the state to help shape their messages and become more effective
 * Nurture diversity within grassroots pro-housing groups
 * Coordinate support for statewide and local legislative and regulatory initiatives